Ciriphys/MathematicaCLI/README.md

 # MathematicaCLI
-A Command Line Interface for Mathematica, an equation solver.
+Command Line Interface for Mathematica, a modern equation solver.

 # Motivation
 MathematicaCLI is the primitive form of Mathematica, a future software for learning and discovering math.